rdorrani/SharePoint/ExpenseReportingWorkflow/readme.md

 Go to Power Automate (flow.microsoft.com) and import the following flow:<br> [Import flow](https://github.com/rdorrani/SharePoint/blob/master/ExpenseReportingWorkflow/%F0%9F%92%B2ExpenseReportApprovalWorkflow_20210831225203.zip). <br> <br>
-Once imported, ensure you update all the SharePoint actions to point to your newly created lists.  <br> Make sure to turn the flow on.
+Once imported, ensure you update all the SharePoint actions to point to your newly created lists.  <br> Make sure to turn the flow on.<br><br>
+If Import fails then click on "Save as a new flow" link option in error message.